vault27/vault27.github.io/ipsec.md

 - `IKEv2 achieves Main-Mode-level security with Aggressive-Mode-level efficiency`
 - `4 messages instead of 6 or 9 in IKEv1`
+- IKEv2 is a completely new protocol, not a revised one
 - IKEv2 removed ISAKMP entirely and defined its own message format
 - Consist of request/response pairs, called exchages: `IKE_SA_INIT, IKE_AUTH`
 - In IKEv2 there is no Main Mode or Aggressive Mode